Baljit998/Frappe-Installation/README.md

     bench --site site.local serve --port 8069

 These are the steps to install frappe version 15.
+Visit https://github.com/gavindsouza/awesome-frappe to learn about other apps you can install.